cl0ten/anon-install/README.md

     MyFamily fingerprints (optional)
     BandwidthRate and BandwidthBurst (optional)
     ORPort (with a default of 9001)
-    Ethereum Wallet Address (optional)
+    ControlPort (optional, with a default of 9051) Ethereum Wallet Address (optional)
+    Firewall Setup (optional)

 ## Ethereum Wallet Configuration
 During the process, you will be asked if you want to provide an Ethereum EVM address for receiving contribution rewards.
 This is optional and can be skipped.
+If you want to read more about the Rewards Program, visit [https://docs.anyone.io](https://docs.anyone.io).

 ## Backup and Customization
-The script automatically backs up the original configuration file (/etc/anon/anonrc) before writing new settings.
+The script automatically backs up the original configuration file to /etc/anon/anonrc.bak before writing new settings.

-If needed, you can manually edit the configuration file after the installation or run the script again to backup the last settings to provide new ones.
+If needed, you can manually edit the configuration file after the installation or run the script again to back up the last settings and provide new ones.

+## Firewall Setup
+The script offers an optional installation of the Uncomplicated Firewall (UFW) to secure the OS your Anon relay is running on by allowing traffic only through the specified ORPort and SSH port.
+If you choose to use UFW, the script will:

+    Install UFW (if not already installed)
+    Allow traffic on the specified ORPort and SSH port Enable UFW

 ## Example
 Here's an example of the output from running the script: